 By joining different clubs and social groups, you will have events and activities to look forward to!
 It will also open a space to make new friends, explore your interests, and feel inspired outside of the classroom.
 Check out activity fairs on campus, or go online to browse the different groups you can join!
 There are plenty of options to choose from, including service-oriented, academic, media/publication, political/multicultural, leadership, and religious/spiritual organizations.

 Playing sports on a college team can come with a lot of benefits: student-athlete perks, travel opportunities, scholarship openings, and mentorships from upperclassman and coaches.
 Even if you don’t consider yourself to be a prodigious athlete, most colleges have club sports teams.
 Continue a sport you played in high school, or try a game you’ve never played before.
 There is something out there for everybody!

 Whether you want a job to save money or gain work experience, on-campus jobs are a great option for college students.
 Not only are they convenient in location, but some offer great opportunities to relieve living costs or provide essential experience to add to your resume.

 Greek life is not for everyone, so check out these pros and cons before making a decision.
 Similar to student organizations and sports teams, sororities and fraternities make it easy to immerse yourself in your campus life.
 With so many members and events, you will always have something to do and someone to do it with!

 5. Volunteer for community service

 With so many service-based clubs and organizations, college is the perfect chance to give back to your community.
 Many colleges are incorporating service into their curriculum, making it even easier to find opportunities that appeal to you.
-For more incentive to give back to your community, check out these benefits of volunteering!

 6. Attend campus events